jlucki/docker-php-dev-env/README.md

 ## Additional Notes

 For database connections, use `mysql` as the hostname.
 If you would like a different hostname, change the service name in the `docker-compose.yml` file.

+## Windows 10 Troubleshooting

+If you are having problems and can't seem to fix the issue, try one or both of these fixes:

+### Solution 1
+Try switching to **Windows containers**:

+Right-click the Docker icon in the system tray and click **Switch to Windows containers** as seen in [this image](https://i.imgur.com/enYmIPH.png)

+### Solution 2
+If the **Use the WSL 2 based engine** setting is checked:

+Uncheck the setting, then enable file sharing located under the **Resources** section, then the **File Sharing** section as seen in [this image](https://i.imgur.com/maub2Wh.png).

+If the **Use the WSL 2 based engine** setting is unchecked:
+Enable/check the setting (file sharing is automatically configured)